-1. Abstract must be structured (i.e., Introduction, Methods, Results and Conclusion).
+1. The abstract must be structured (i.e., Introduction, Methods, Results, and Conclusion).
 Click to see a sample article.

 3. Highlights of the study should be included as a table with (a) What is current knowledge? (b) What is new here?

 4. Ethical approval and Competing interests should be stated.